cliphy/cliphy.github.io/pubs.markdown

 **Submitted or
 Under Revision:**

+*Rameshan, Arathi, P. Singh, B. Ahrens* (2025) Cross-Examination of Reanalysis Datasets on Elevation-Dependent Climate Change in the Third Pole Region.
+Subm. to Atmosphere

 *Risto, D.*, K. Fröhlich, *B. Ahrens* (2025) Seasonal Snow Simulation: Sensitivity to Initialization, Parameterization, and Forcing.
 Subm. to ESEV